 For people who are just starting out as copywriters, there’s an element to the copywriting process that’s often kind of a mystery.
 Namely, well, pretty much the whole process.
 How does a project get started?
 How when do you work with a designer?
 How does your work get seen?
-All great questions and all things you need to know.
-Time to find out!
+Where does the writing fit in?

 Believe me: what seems confusing and intimidating now will eventually seem completely natural, even routine.
 It’s just matter of learning how it works.
 So…here’s how it works!